farisachugthai/dynamic_ipython/docs/source/jobcontrol.rst

     SUCCESS: The process with PID 6020 has been terminated.
     [Q:/ipython]|4>

-(you don't need to specify PID for %kill if only one task is running)
+(You don't need to specify PID for `%kill` if only one task is running)

 Note that only the processes that are launched when 'jobctrl' is enabled are affected.